New Arrests in Crimea Seek to Silence Activists

 This afternoon in Crimea, Russian counterextremism police detained two women leaders of Crimea Solidarity, an independent group that speaks out for people arrested for opposing Russia’s occupation of the Crimean peninsula.
 It’s the latest of the authorities’ many steps to try to silence the group.

-The women are Lutfie Zadiyeva and Mumine Saliyeva, both Crimean Tatars, and their activism with Crimea Solidarity is to support other Crimean Tatars arrested or prosecuted on politically motivated grounds.
+The women are Lutfie Zudiyeva and Mumine Saliyeva, both Crimean Tatars, and their activism with Crimea Solidarity is to support people arrested or prosecuted on politically motivated grounds.
 They help organize legal support for detainees, provide financial and social support for their families, and live stream court proceedings, police searches, and raids.

-Zadiyeva and Saliyeva are among the most vocal at Crimea Solidarity.
-When I went to Crimea earlier this month to look into the arrests of Crimean Tatars, Zadieva told me she believes the arrests aimed to intimidate and discredit Crimea Solidarity.
+Zudiyeva and Saliyeva are among the most vocal at Crimea Solidarity.
+When I went to Crimea earlier this month to look into the arrests of Crimean Tatars, Zudiyeva told me she believes the arrests aimed to intimidate and discredit Crimea Solidarity.
 But the arrests, she said, have “not led to a drop in our activities.
 Quite the contrary.”

 Crimean Tatars, a Muslim ethnic minority, have been targets of persecution since Russia began occupying Crimea in 2014.
 Russian authorities have sought to portray Crimean Tatars who oppose Russia’s occupation as “terrorists” and “extremists.”

-Russian authorities should drop the charges against Zadiyeva and Saliyeva and stop harassing Crimea Solidarity.
+Russian authorities should drop the charges against Zudiyeva and Saliyeva and stop harassing Crimea Solidarity.